I'm a writer, photographer, and filmmaker.

-Roxanne Rupe, who is Coolville's librarian and one of the most active members of the community, helps her mother-in-law, Mary Rupe, into Roxanne's vehicle.
-Mary will spend the day with her son so that she won't be alone at her own house.
+Roxanne Rupe, Coolville's librarian and one of the most active members of the community, helps her mother-in-law, Mary Rupe, into Roxanne's vehicle.
+Mary will spend the day with her son, Roxanne's husband, so that she won't be alone at her own house.

 Roland Garcia poses for a portrait in his backyard in Coolville.
 In 2006, Garcia and his partner, Tom, decided to move from Florida to Southeast Ohio to be closer to Garcia’s ailing mother.
 They found a 100-year-old house in Coolville, fell in love with it immediately, and left before even looking around town.

 In the process of moving, Garcia’s mother passed away.
 Garcia and Tom made a decision to stay in Coolville.
 Garcia says that his co-workers at Coolville's Arcadia Nursing Home became a second family to him.
 They were there for consolation and support when Garcia was diagnosed with cancer and when Tom, his partner of 35 years, died of a heart attack this past November.
 He says he has found compassion here.

 Dave Rupe types on his computer beneath his collection of deer mounts at his home two miles outside the center of the village of Coolville.
-Rupe, who has lived in the area his whole life, is a skilled craftsman and makes a living by both selling his wares and by finding and reselling online items ranging from old farm equipment to unwanted animals mounts.
+Rupe, who has lived in the area his entire life, is a skilled craftsman and makes a living by both selling his wares and by finding and reselling online items ranging from old farm equipment to unwanted animal mounts.

-Vines are trapped between the outside world and a layer of plastic covering the window of an unoccupied house in rural Southeast Ohio.
-The building, constructed in 1861, is owned by Martha Carson, who grew up in it in the early 1960s.
+Vines are trapped between the outside world and a layer of plastic covering the window of an unoccupied, deteriorating house in rural Southeast Ohio.
+The building was constructed in 1861 and is owned by Martha Carson, who grew up in it in the early 1960s.
 Carson now lives in a small town a few miles away, but she remains emotionally attached to the house.
 She hopes that one day she'll be able to afford to restore the property and turn it into a local museum.